|

 get too high, they'll step up efforts to generate power from

+nuclear plants or from agricultural waste and coal.
 Bryant Tong, a managing director of Nth Power, a San Francisco-based

 energy-tech venture capital firm, said China is serious.
 Tong